phdnguyen/seattle-911-smartdispatch/README.txt

 2. INSTALLATION
 Create the environment using the provided environment.yml file:

-conda create --name <env> --file environment.yml conda activate <env>
+conda env create -f environment.yml conda activate <env>

 This installs Streamlit, PySpark, Pandas, gdown, and all required dependencies.